 What is myocarditis?

-Myocarditis is a term for inflammation of the heart muscle, the myocardium.
-Myocarditis can reduce the ability of the heart to pump and may lead to heart failure in severe cases.
-The most common cause of myocarditis is a viral infection.
+The definition of myocarditis is inflammation of the heart muscle, the myocardium.
+Myocarditis can reduce the ability of the heart to pump, affecting circulation, and in severe cases it may lead to heart failure and other serious complications.

-- Autoimmune conditions, such as type 1 diabetes and lupus
+- Autoimmune conditions, such as type 1 diabetes and systemic lupus erythematosus

 - Excessive alcohol consumption